S Pass Singapore 2026: Eligibility, Salary Requirements and How to Apply

 how to apply for s pass singapore

-One who wants to apply for an s pass can have access to the EPOL account for the submission of the S-Pass application.
-We can also engage a third party or any agency to apply for the s pass.
-The following steps are involved in filling out for S-Pass:
+One who wants to apply for an S Pass can have access to the EPOL account for the submission of the S Pass application.
+We can also engage a third party or any agency to apply for the S Pass.
+The following steps are involved in filling out the S-Pass:

 • Step 3 – After 3 weeks, check the application status.

-• Step 4 – After the approval of the application, download the IPA letter by logging in EPOL portal.
+• Step 4 – After the approval of the application, download the IPA letter by logging in to the EPOL portal.

-• Step 5 – Log in to the EPOL portal for issuance of the pass, pay the necessary fees, and visit the MOM card collection center for face-to-face interaction.
+• Step 5 – Log in to the EPOL portal for issuance of the pass, pay the necessary fees, and visit the MOM card collection centre for face-to-face interaction.

 • Scanned copy of passport bio-data